kiyoad/kind-metrics-monitoring-demo/README.md

 1. `$ cd kind-metrics-monitoring-demo`
 1. `$ make start`
-   1. Start kind ~~with Calico embedded in the prepared cluster settingsi~~.
+   1. Start kind ~~with Calico embedded in the prepared cluster settings~~.
-   2. Prepare a PersistentVolume in the local file system for VMCluster.
+   2. Prepare a PersistentVolume in the local file system.
-   3. If you haven't already, get VictoriaMetrics Operator.
+   3. Start VictoriaMetrics Operator.
-   4. Start VictoriaMetrics Operator.
+   4. Start VictoriaLogs and Fluent Bit.
-   5. Register the configuration VMRule and VMAlertmanagerConfig for VictoriaMetrics.
-   6. Start VMCluster, VMAuth, VMAlert and VMAlertmanager.
+   5. Start VMCluster, VMAuth, VMAlert, VMAlertmanager and VMAgent.
+   6. Start mailpit.
-   7. Start node-exporter, kube-state-metrics, mailpit and avalanche.
+   7. Start Prometheus and Grafana.
-   8. Start Prometheus.
+   8. Start node-exporter, kube-state-metrics, pushgateway and blackbox-exporter.
-   9. Start Grafana.

 List of ports for browser access